matantoled/Coding-With-Matan_Private-Lessons/README.md

     cd Coding-With-Matan_Private-Lessons
     ```

-3. (Optional) Install any necessary dependencies:

-    ```bash
-    npm install
-    ```

 ## Usage

-You can explore the different folders to find the relevant code examples and exercises:
+You can explore the different folders to find relevant HTML and CSS files:

 - Open HTML files directly in a browser to view the web pages.
 - Edit the CSS files to see how they affect the layout and design.
-- Run JavaScript files using Node.js or directly in the browser's developer console.

-### Running a Local Server (Optional)

-If you want to run a local server for the HTML/CSS files:

-1. Install a simple server package:

-    ```bash
-    npm install -g live-server
-    ```

-2. Start the server in the project directory:

-    ```bash
-    live-server
-    ```
+These resources are meant to be interactive, so feel free to modify the code and experiment with different layouts and styles.

 ## Contributing

 Contributions are welcome!
-If you have ideas for new lessons, improvements, or bug fixes, please follow these steps:
+If you have ideas for new lessons or improvements, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).